Gunman in Texas mall shooting reportedly posted antisemitic rhetoric on social media - Jewish Telegraphic Agency

 His posts also included misogynistic and anti-LGBTQ rhetoric.
 According to the ADL, he wrote that he was inspired by “Libs of TikTok,” an anti-LGBTQ social media account run by Chaya Raichik, an Orthodox Jew.
 Law enforcement officers are investigating the alleged shooter’s social media and have not publicly shared a motive for the shooting.

 The mall shooting, in which the gunman was killed by police, comes a week after another mass shooting in Cleveland, Texas.
-It also comes roughly a year after another white supremacist shooter killed 10 people at a mall in Buffalo and, 10 days later, a gunman killed 21 people in a mall in Uvalde, Texas.
+It also comes roughly a year after another white supremacist shooter killed 10 people at a mall in Buffalo and, 10 days later, a gunman killed 21 people in an elementary school in Uvalde, Texas.
 According to the ADL, three-quarters of the people killed by extremists over the past decade were killed by right-wing shooters.

 “As ADL has consistently documented, right-wing extremist violence poses the greatest extremist threat to America,” tweeted ADL CEO Jonathan Greenblatt.
 “The #AllenTexas shooter’s social media appears to underscore this clear and present danger.”